core-c/nms_hook_LL/README.md

 ### The meaning of the 3 values

-When you use only 3 arguments, you provide the values <wire1> <cache1> <adjacency1>.
+When you use only 3 arguments, you provide the values:
+`
+<wire1> <cache1> <adjacency1>
+`

 Those 3 first delays of each glitch are the main/important delays.
-It is usually enough to tune only these main values to get it to work for you.
+It should be enough to tune only these main values to get it to work for you.